 At the heart of this evolution will be the need to move your business communications platform to a fully IP (Internet Protocol) solution.
 This could mean new or upgraded on-premises equipment and/or migration to a cloud-based system to enable internet voice calling.
-As well as voice, the IP protocol can simultaneously carry date, video and live broadcasting, making it much more flexible than ISDN.
+As well as voice, the IP protocol can simultaneously carry other forms of data such as video, making it much more flexible than ISDN.

-SIP trunking, or Session Initiation Protocol trunking, is a form of VoIP that makes an ideal replacement for ISDN.
+SIP (Session Initiation Protocol) trunking is a form of VoIP that makes an ideal replacement for ISDN.
 Some business owners may have reservations about the potential cost of upgrading their entire telephony system, but most SIP solutions are compatible with existing PBX (Private Branch Exchange) hardware.

 Moreover, ISDN line rental is much more expensive than leasing SIP trunks, and SIP allows you to benefit from free internal calls and call-forwarding.
 Additionally, many SIP providers also allow free calls to UK landlines and mobiles.
 You will need to evaluate your current phone system to see if it’s compatible, but most recent handsets will be designed to accommodate the new technology.